 Prior experience of working within a school environment, as a school volunteer, or in a related community setting will also stand a TA application in good stead.

-All those who work as a teaching assistant are required to be ‘CRB’ checked prior to starting in the position (Criminal Records Bureau).
+All those who work as a teaching assistants are required to be ‘CRB’ checked prior to starting in the position (Criminal Records Bureau).
 The mandatory CRB will check national and local Police information relating to any convictions and cautions that an applicant may have.

 To enquire further about possibilities in your LEA’s area, contact your local school and ask the Head Teacher or Deputy if any suitable vacancies may exist for you.
-Also check for teaching assistant vacancies on your local authority’s web site, normally found within the ‘jobs’ or ‘employment’ section.
+Also check for teaching assistant vacancies on your local authority’s website, normally found within the ‘jobs’ or ‘employment’ section.

 Other parents of attending school children may also currently work within the school and these can be excellent contacts to approach for help, information and advice regarding future or current TA vacancies.